eliranwong/LXX-Rahlfs-1935/README.md

 <br />
 <b>Objectives:</b><br />
 01. generate word lists of LXX (Rahlfs, 1935) in unicode characters (accented, unaccented & koine)<br />
-02. integrate data available at Open Scripture Septuagint Project<br />
+02. integrate data available at <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a><br />
 03a. integrate corrections on morphology from James Tauber's work <a href='https://github.com/jtauber/greek-inflexion'>HERE (... work in progress)</a><br />
 03b. generate short descriptions on morphology codes<br>
 04. generate a dataset on SBL transliteration for the whole text<br>
 05. generate a dataset on modern Greek pronunciation for the whole text<br />
 06. generate a dataset on English gloss for the whole text<br />
-07. integrate data on Strong's number available at Open Scripture Septuagint Project<br />
+07. integrate data on Strong's number available at <a href='https://github.com/openscriptures/GreekResources'>Open Scriptures Septuagint Project</a><br />
 08. work out differences between LXX and KJV versifications<br />
 09. compile a LXX analytical lexicon based on all data available in this repository<br />
 - relate CCAT data with ETCBC data on Hebrew bible<br />